Feyerabend/ABC80/abc802/CPM.md

 ### The proliferation of standards: ABCNIX, D-NIX, ..

-The people behind the ABC802 (and its relatives) at DIAB AB, also had the idea that creating a Unix-version was the future answer of where the evolution was heading.
-They made their own "ABCNIX" playing on the well-known ABC-line of computers.
-It was also called *D-NIX* and even a version (or was it the same?) was sold to Cromenco as *Cromix*.[^D_NIX]
+The rise of multiple standards, such as ABCNIX and D-NIX, exemplifies a trend towards diverse platforms.
+The creators of ABC802 and its variants at DIAB AB believed that developing a Unix-based system was the next logical step in technological evolution.
+They introduced their own “ABCNIX,” named after the renowned ABC computer series.
+This system, alternatively known as D-NIX, wa even licensed or possibly rebranded as *Cromix* for Cromenco.[^D_NIX]

 [^D_NIX]: https://sv.wikipedia.org/wiki/D-NIX